 Foam rolling

-Taking a foam roller to your quadricep muscles or your calf muscles can be really helpful if there are areas where you feel like you might have a “knot” or trigger point.
+Using a foam roller on your thigh or calf muscles can be really helpful if there are areas where you feel like you might have a “knot” or trigger point.

-If you find a tender area while performing this release technique, try to hold pressure on it for a few seconds, if tolerable, to help dissipate some of this muscle tension.
+If you find a tender area while performing this release technique, try holding pressure on it for a few seconds, if tolerable, to help dissipate some of the muscle tension.

 Though uncomfortable, my patients often feel relieved after these techniques.
 It’s like giving your muscles a deep-tissue massage!